 The 22 faculty members of the Stroke Service conduct funded research across the full spectrum of translational research as depicted below, under the overall guidance of Dr. Steven Greenberg who serves as the Research Integration Liaison for the Stroke Service and the site PI for the NINDS funded National NeuroNext and SPOTRIAS networks, while Dr. Schwamm serves as the site PI of the Regional Coordinating Center for Massachusetts in the newly launched NINDS StrokeNet Network.

 The neuroendovascular team meets weekly to discuss challenging patients with other physicians that deal with cerebrovascular disease, including Neurosurgery, Radiation Oncology, the Stroke Service and NeuroCritical Care, and decides as a group on the best treatment options for each patient.
-“Every patient's problems, risk factors and social situations are so individual.
-Treatment should be individually tailored to best meet their needs and expectations” says Dr. Leslie-Mazwi.
 Team members often observe or participate jointly in each other's procedures to ensure the maximum benefit of experience and collaboration, and to facilitate an evidence-based approach to adopting new and emerging technology.

-Determining which ischemic stroke patients will benefit most from which therapy is a challenge. ”Every patient who is eligible should receive the clot-buster drug IV tPA, but a percentage of these patients with major strokes will require an endovascular procedure to snare and extract the clot directly,” says Dr. Leslie-Mazwi.
+Determining which ischemic stroke patients will benefit most from which therapy is a challenge.
 Mass General pioneered novel, non-invasive CT-based imaging methods to detect blockages in brain arteries and MRI to quantify the amount of brain tissue that is irreversibly injured during a stroke, and these techniques are now the standard of care used around the world.
 Mass General researchers helped to define the parameters that can identify patients who are disabled enough to warrant treatment but are still safe to treat with advanced techniques of blood clot extraction.
-“Our research has shown that patients with less than 70 cc of brain damage can make a good recovery.
-However, patients with more extensive damage rarely have a good outcome even if we are able to open the blocked blood vessel,” Dr. Leslie-Mazwi says.
+Now with automated perfusion imaging processing software, patients can be rapidly triaged for timely acute stroke care.

-Extending the Reach to Improve Stroke Care Across the Northeast
+Extending Our Reach to Improve Stroke Care Across the Northeast

 Mass General neurologists have also been leaders in developing methods for measuring and improving the quality of stroke care across the US, and for increasing the proportion of patients who can receive the clot-buster drug IV tPA.
-Through the world-renowned Mass General TeleStroke Network which was established in 2001, the Mass General Stroke Service can now extend its acute stroke expertise to serve a catchment area of 6 million patients presenting to over 30 emergency departments across the northeast 24 hours a day, seven days a week.
-“Time is brain,” says Dr. Leslie-Mazwi.
-“By partnering with spoke hospitals, Telestroke enables us all to accelerate treatment and save lives.”
+Through the world-renowned Mass General TeleStroke Network, established in 2001, the Mass General Stroke Service can now extend its acute stroke expertise to serve a catchment area of 6 million patients presenting to over 30 emergency departments across the northeast 24 hours a day, seven days a week.
+Telestroke enables us to provide high-quality acute stroke care that expedites treatment and improves outcomes.

 Through cutting edge research, superb clinical training and outstanding clinical care, the Mass General Stroke Service continues the tradition begun by Dr. Fisher over 65 years ago with the ultimate goal of reducing the incidence and burden of stroke.